Squarespace Stores: Key Elements to Success

 Most first-time visitors will not buy right away.
 Research shows the typical customer needs between five and twelve interactions with a brand before making a purchase.
 That means you need a way to stay in front of people after they leave your site.

 Email marketing is the most cost-effective way to do this, with an average return of $44 for every $1 spent.
 Add a mailing list signup form to your homepage, product pages, and footer.
-Offer something in return - a discount code, a free guide, or early access to new products.
+Offer something in return, a discount code, a free guide, or early access to new products.

 Do not treat your email list as an afterthought.
 It should be one of the first things you set up, not the last.